 - Allow your ghost-shaped cheesecakes to cool at room temperature for one hour, then freeze them for at least 3 hours.

 - You want them frozen solid, so you can push them out of the molds without making any dents in the tops of the cheesecakes.

 - Turn the molds upside down and tug at the edge of the mold.
 This will help the frozen cheesecakes to fall out of the mold.

-- I suggest putting your frozen cheesecakes on tiny plates.
-I got mine at the party supply store.
+I suggest putting your frozen cheesecakes on tiny plates.
+I got mine at a party supply store.

 - Then allow them to thaw for 15 minutes or so before decorating.
 Press two candy eyes and one black confetti sprinkle mouth onto each cheesecake to make your ghosts.

 - You can refrigerate the cheesecakes for up to five days or keep them frozen for about a month, but I would recommend decorating them just before serving.
 I had some already decorated in my refrigerator and the candy eyes oddly bled and melted a bit.
 They looked really creepy.

 You might enjoy these other fun dessert recipes.
 See more decorated cheesecake recipe ideas below the recipe card.